Way Forward Ministry

 ▪ “The glory that you have given me I have given them, so that they may be one, as we are one, I in them and you in me, that they may become completely one, so that the world may know that you have sent me and have loved them even as you have loved me.” - John 17:22-23 (NRSV)

-➢ This extensive report included significant recommendations to the board for restorative reconciliation and relationship building; it covered ways in which individuals and congregations might adopt practices of respectful conversation; and it called for development of a process to handle disagreements between congregation and individuals to maintain unity.
+➢ This extensive report included significant recommendations to the board for restorative reconciliation and relationship building; it covered ways in which individuals and congregations might adopt practices of respectful conversation; and it called for development of a process to handle disagreements between congregations and individuals to maintain unity.

 ➢ The centerpiece of the Way Forward Team’s report was the Way Forward Covenant, now renamed the Way Forward Commitment, which included outlining Christian standards for both the District Board and for individuals and congregations.
 Each section, for the district board and for individuals and congregations, includes 5 points that are basic to faithful Christian life and practice.